jessehansen/magicbus/README.md

 ### Subscriber

+#### Subscriber(receiver, eventDispatcher)

+Creates a new instance of `Subscriber` with the specified options.

+* `receiver` is an instance of the `Receiver` class
+* `eventDispatcher` is and instance of the `EventDispatcher` class

 #### #on(eventNames, handler)

 Register a handler for an event.

 * `eventNames` is a required single string or regex, or an array of strings or regex.
-To handle all messages, use `'*'`.
+To handle all messages, use `/.*/`.
 * `handler` is a required function with the signature described below

 #### Handler Signature

-**NOTE** The order of arguments on a subscriber handler is different from the order of arguments on a consumer handler.
+**NOTE** The order of arguments on a subscriber handler is different from the order of arguments on a receiver handler.

 ```javascript
 function handleFooCreated(eventName, data, rawMessage) {